maddoxx02/MicroClust/README.md

  - Graphical visualization of Hierarchial relation

-Futher, usage & features of the toolkits are explained in the sections below.
+Further, usage & features of the toolkits are explained in the sections below.

-# How to use the toolbox.?
+# How to use the toolbox

 Instructions to ***1.0V*** of the toolkit: